bobbui/cassandra-CQL-exporter/README.md

  -fo,--force                force overwrite of existing file -h,--host <host>           server host name or IP of database server, default is "localhost"
+    --help                  print this help message -k,--keyspace <keyspace>   database keyspace to be exported. or  <keyspace1,keyspace2> It allows to specify multiple keyspaces separated with comma. e.g. -k keyspace1,keyspace2 -kf,--keyspacesFile        Allows to specify file which contains keyspaces you'd like to export, separated by new line
-    --help                  print this help message -k,--keyspace <keyspace>   database keyspace to be exported -l,--license               Print this software license -m,--merge                 merge table data, insert will be generated with "IF NOT EXISTS" --noddl                 don't generate DDL statements (CREATE TABLE, INDEX, MATERIALIZED VIEW,
+ -l,--license               Print this software license -m,--merge                 merge table data, insert will be generated with "IF NOT EXISTS"
+    --noddl                 don't generate DDL statements (CREATE TABLE, INDEX, MATERIALIZED VIEW,